Looking for the best plyometric boxes for your home gym? Or maybe you're opening up a CrossFit gym?

 If you can’t perform explosive movements, simply substitute a stepping variety on the box.

 If your goal is to simply add more variety to your workouts, here’s a look at these 23 exercises you can do with your plyo box.

 Best Wood Plyo Box

-With 20”, 24”, and 30” options, anyone completing the WOD can adjust the plyo box to their needs.
+It's made of 3/4 inch plywood panels and has a smooth sanded finish, with 20”, 24”, and 30” options, anyone completing the WOD can adjust the plyo box to their needs.

 Note that it is heavy duty, weighing in at 56 lbs.
 And if you’re concerned about longevity, it comes with a one-year warranty.

 If you don't want the 3-in-1 style, Rogue also offers a single sized version you can check out by clicking here.
 These are generally cheaper and more for gym owners who need set sizes.